 Have you maxed out your credit cards and missed some payments?
 It takes a few due date oversights to chip away at your credit score.
 Once that happens, many doors can shut.
 You can’t get a low-interest car loan or a platinum credit card from the bank — talk about being in a financial pinch.

 Take a minute before you throw in the towel.
 Even if you have several skipped payments, your credit score can recover.
 Please make no mistake, and it’ll take some work and time.
 If you stick with it, you can have financial freedom again.
-Read through and follow the seven tips below, and you could have a top-notch credit score.
+Read through and follow the seven tips below to have a top-notch credit score.

-secured credit card.
+.
 You make an initial deposit or funds transfer, which becomes your credit limit.
-Then, you use your secured card just like a traditional credit card.
+Then, you use your secure card just like a traditional credit card.
 Be sure to make on-time payments, and you’ll start to see your credit score climb.

 Pay attention to bill due dates before getting your payments in on time.
 Your credit score takes a hit if you don’t get your price early enough.
 With all that goes on in life, keeping track of those “pay by” dates can be tricky.
 Set yourself up for success with a tech solution.